 The Kockums A26 submarine’s modular hull structure, made from special steels, offers high-seakeeping performance and operational effectiveness.
 The X-rudder configuration with four independently controlled control surfaces provides high manoeuvrability.
 The submarine requires low operating and maintenance costs.

-The submarine is 62m-long and has a draught of 6m and a displacement of approximately 1,800t when surfaced.
+The submarine is 62m-long, has a draught of 6m and a displacement of approximately 1,800t when surfaced.
 The Scandinavian design offers spacious and comfortable seating for up to 26 personnel.
 Two crew members are assigned to the same bunk in rotation based on the hot bunk principle.

 The submarine has two pressure-tight compartments and a pressure-tight, mid-tank section.
 An escape tower on top of the mid-tank section facilitates emergency escape for crewmen.

 All applicable management and control systems of the submarine are interconnected through the vessel’s general management services system (GMSS).
-All subsystems are operated from common multifunctional consoles (MFCs), whereas all major ship systems are controlled through the ship control and monitoring system (SCMS).
+All subsystems are operated from common multifunctional consoles (MFCs), while all major ship systems are controlled through the ship control and monitoring system (SCMS).

 The submarine can be upgraded with the installation of a hull section in the forward or aft compartment.
 The forward section can be equipped with additional space for workstations, accommodation and other equipment.
 An additional diesel and/or Stirling AIP engine can be placed in the aft section.

 A large, flexible payload stowage compartment allows carriage of a variety of mission payloads to deliver a high degree of operational flexibility.
 The pressure-tight containers, unmanned underwater vehicles (UUVs), remotely operated vehicles (ROVs) and reconnaissance and rescue systems can be carried externally.

 The submarine employs a 6m-long Multimission Portal™ for the launch and recovery of up to eight divers along with their mission payloads.
 The UUVs can be deployed in mine searching and clearance operations, and the unmanned maritime vehicles are used to gather acoustic, visual, electronic and communication intelligence data.